Waterfall model advantages and disadvantages

 3. Delays testing until after completion

+Testing is one of the biggest downsides of the using the traditional Waterfall approach.
 Saving the testing phase until the last half of a project is risky, but Waterfall insists that teams wait until step four out of six to test their products.
 Outside of the software industry, the testing phase could mean showing a new website design to a client, A/B testing content, or taking any number of steps to gain empirical data on the viability of the project.
 At this point, the project has likely taken considerable time to complete, so large revisions could cause significant delays.

-The agile methodology was created in direct response to this principle of Waterfall.
+The Agile methodology was created in direct response to this principle of Waterfall.
 Critics of Waterfall felt that there was too much room for problems to remain unnoticed until the project neared completion, which left large, costly changes as the only solution.
 If you feel that frequent testing would serve your team better, implement testing at the end of every project stage so that you don’t move forward until you know things are working.
 Or consider a different project management methodology that encourages reflection and revision throughout the process.

 Navigating Waterfall model advantages and disadvantages

 The Waterfall methodology has had critics and supporters since its inception, but it remains relevant today even as other methodologies have evolved to account for many of its flaws.
 If your team is small and your projects are consistent and predictable, then Waterfall could provide the ideal framework for keeping your team organized and on track.